 Christmas is around the corner and it’s a perfect chance to learn some Italian vocabulary.

 I’ve just created a new section for this blog and I am really excited about it.
-I felt that I needed to write more posts about Italian language, so I thought that it would be interesting to focus on the vocabulary for specific topics.
+I felt that I needed to write more posts about the Italian language, so I thought that it would be interesting to focus on the vocabulary for specific topics.

 Since we are right in the middle of the Christmas season, the first post of this section will obviously be dedicated to this time of the year.
 However, I have more posts planned for the future, focusing on different aspects of life – like work, school, public transports, meals, family life, and so on.